Blackprogrammer1/Blackprogrammer1/README.md

 - 👋 Hi, I’m @Blackprogrammer1
 - 👀 I’m interested in Cyper Security
-- 🌱 I’m currently learning Kotlin - PHP
+- 🌱 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...